 And Lobdell’s own story explains why that matters.

-He isn’t just a businessman writing checks.
+He isn’t just a guy writing checks.
 His outlook has been shaped by personal loss — his older brother died by suicide — and since then, Lobdell has invested heavily in mental health initiatives across Central New York, focused on building systems that help people grow and feel supported.

 That perspective carries over.